 In this tutorial, we’ll show you how to build a simple single-page app using Firebolt®, including fundamentals like importing modules and how to use the Device and Lifecycle modules.
 This is designed with the following assumptions:

-You have some experience with the basics of programming (building apps, working with APIs, etc.) and have some experience working with the JavaScript programming language.
-This guide does not explain JavaScript ES6 modules or the JavaScript programming language.
+You have some experience with the basics of programming (building apps, working with APIs, etc.) and have some experience working with the JavaScript programming language, including ES6 modules.

 You know what single-page apps are and how they work.